oolonek/cerebrarium/vault/actionables.md

 > Unsorted list of actionables waiting to be categorized, or does not fit into a bigger topic.
 Task that need more breaking down also belongs here until it becomes actionable.

-- [ ] start compiling modular synthesis knowledge base
-    - be more specific

 ## dev